sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 * [ ] No. If selected, continue to next step.

 ### 3.4.9 Do alternative strategies exist?
-**Model developer or data engineer**: If representative data is unavailable, do other strategies for handling the nonrepresentative data exist?
+**Model developer or data engineer**: If representative data are unavailable, do other strategies for handling the nonrepresentative data exist?
 If so, document those strategies and implement them.

 Do alternative strategies exist?